patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/content/writing.md

 Use this context to make good choices about your tone.
 For example, a stressful error scenario is probably not a good time to make a joke.

 ## What's next?
-Now that you have an idea of what UX writing is, how it fits into your process, and how to get started, use the [voice and tone standards](grammarandterminology.md) to learn more about how to use the right words in the right context.
+Now that you have an idea of what UX writing is, how it fits into your process, and how to get started, use the [voice standards](voiceandtone.md) to learn more about how to use the right words in the right context.